Air pollution and health

 Leading by example

 It’s clearly time for the NHS to lead the way in creating a cleaner, greener world – so that we, our families and our patients can all breathe more easily.
+This is why the Greener NHS programme was introduced with all Trusts committed to reducing their carbon footprint and impact on the environment.

 Through our Care Without Carbon programme we are reducing the impact of delivering healthcare on the environment while at the same time maximising the health benefits to our staff and patients.